 When establishments in a community district apply for or renew certain types of liquor licenses, that district's community board is given an opportunity to review the application and advise the State Liquor Authority (SLA) as to whether the application should be approved.
 For the most part, the SLA will approve license applications, regardless of the community board's input, unless there is a particularly compelling reason not to do so.
 If the establishment is within 500 feet of 3 or more establishments with the same license, the license will only be approved if the SLA deems that it is in the public interest to do so.
-50 In such cases, community boards will hold a hearing and gather information from the community, and if there is opposition to awarding the license, community boards and applicants can work out stipulations - such as noise control measures and permitted hours of operation.
-Once agreed upon, some of these stipulations get incorporated into the applicant's methods of operation, and once approved by the SLA, they become enforceable.
-Some boards report that the SLA will only approve the number of stipulations that they can physically fit on a license.
+In such cases, community boards will hold a hearing and gather information from the community, and if there is opposition to awarding the license, community boards and applicants can work out stipulations - such as noise control measures and permitted hours of operation.
+Once agreed upon, some of these stipulations get incorporated into the applicant's methods of operation, and once approve the number of stipulations that they can physically fit on a license.
 Other stipulations go on record as informal agreements between the community board and the establishment.